Shankar0002/-Banking-Data-Analysis-Dashboard-FinInsight-Group/README.md

 Customer Segmentation:
 Demographic analyses allow for targeted marketing and customer engagement strategies, ensuring that different customer groups receive tailored services that meet their needs.

-Forecasting and Planning:
-Future trends in account growth and transaction volumes are forecasted using historical data, providing crucial information for strategic planning and decision-making.

 Conclusion
 Overall, this Power BI dashboard serves as an end-to-end analytics solution for a banking institution, combining traditional business intelligence with advanced predictive analytics.
 It empowers stakeholders with actionable insights, supports data-driven decision-making, and establishes a solid foundation for ongoing performance monitoring and strategic planning.